SunflowerGolem/sunflowergolem.github.io/_published-games/an-average-adventure.md

 ---
 title: "An Average Adventure"
 tagline: "An Average Adventure is a personalized journey through a fully homebrewed world in a one-of-a-kind tabletop role-playing game campaign.
 With a story tailored specifically to my players and their characters' backstories, my goal is to immerse them in a dark and compelling fantasy setting filled with challenging moral choices and shades of gray morality.
 From their humble beginnings to the dizzying heights of high levels, players experience a vast and interconnected web of engaging and meaningful story arcs, each one building on the last to create a truly epic tale for the ages."
-excerpt: "Role: Solo game developer
-Story genre: Thriller, adventure, fantasy
-Core mechanic: DnD system
-Platform: TTRPG"
+excerpt: "A thriller, adventure game in fantasy setting with DnD system as core mechanic"
 header:
   overlay_image: /assets/images/projects/demons_against_undead.png
   teaser: /assets/images/projects/demons_against_undead.png